 The shelves were CEMENT GLUED to the CEMENT BOARD.
 Alas, this is going to require some creative thinking to fix.
 But fear not, there is a great plan in the works.
 We like to show you the absolute abysmal dark before venturing into the light.
 You know? 🙂

 Plans for this space are literally top to bottom.
 Ceiling, walls, floor – all of it getting a new look and most of it will be completely DIY’d.
 We’ll be using natural textures and colours and hopefully adding in more great storage.
 Guests walking to the yard through the back door DO see this room, so it’s important for it to remain functional, but also interesting to look at.
 UPDATE!!
 This space is 50% finished now – check out what we did to the floors!!!

 On a high from that demo, we decided to once and for all remove the ‘mantle’ in our Master Bedroom.
 The mantle had to go.

 The mantle was fused to the wall with paint and inches and inches and inches of crooked bead board molding.To make matters worse (and to make my eye balls bleed), it wasn’t centered on the wall.
 The mantle was centered so that the closet door always had to be open.

 We have big plans for our Master and one main tenet involves bringing some sense of symmetry and balance back to the space.
 UPDATE!
 We did our Master Bedroom Makeover for the One Room Challenge in April 2017.
 You can see the full Bedroom Reveal and all the related decorating posts on this One Room Challenge Page.

-The two picture windows are also not centered.
+The two picture windows are also not centred.
 This room needs A LOT of help.
 It’ll be a slog, but it’ll be worth it.

 Do you love demolition?
 Do you find it motivating?
-Do things that are deliberately off-center make your eyes twitch, or am I alone in that?
+Do things that are deliberately off-centre make your eyes twitch, or am I alone in that?